v2sCollections/City-of-Dreams/Installation Guide.md

 1) Start with a fresh install of **Cyberpunk 2077**.

+2) Make sure the game is installed on a SSD.

-2) You need to create a mod folder go to the following location **(Locations below)** and create a folder named mod.
+3) You need to create a mod folder go to the following location **(Locations below)** and create a folder named mod.
 When done should look as follows.

 ```
 Steam> Drive Letter\SteamLibrary\steamapps\common\Cyberpunk 2077\archive\pc\mod